clarity-lang/book/src/ch08-01-time-locked-wallet.md

     });
   });

-  it('Does not allow the beneficiary to claim the balance before the block-height is reached', () => {
+  test('Does not allow the beneficiary to claim the balance before the block-height is reached', () => {
     const deployer = accounts.get("deployer")!;
     const beneficiary = accounts.get("wallet_1")!;
     const targetBlockHeight = 10;